research-com/QoEval/README.md

-# QoEmu V0.5
+# QoEval V0.5

 ## Installation

 *Note: These instructions assume that Ubuntu 21.04 is used.*

-Clone the repository and change to the qoemu directory.
+Clone the repository and change to the QoEval directory.

 ```
 git clone --recursive [URL to repo]
-cd qoemu
+cd qoeval
 ```

 ### git LFS required